ElifSinemAktas/data-science-bootcamp/04_Recommedation_Systems/README.md

 ![Alt text](count-vector.png)

-### 2.1.2 TF-DF
+### 3.1.2 TF-DF

 TF-IDF stands for "Term Frequency-Inverse Document Frequency."
 It is a numerical statistic used in information retrieval, text mining, and natural language processing to evaluate the importance of a term (word or phrase) within a document relative to a collection of documents (a corpus).
 TF-IDF is commonly used for tasks like text classification, document ranking, and content-based recommendation systems.

 Here's a brief explanation of the two components of TF-IDF:

-**Term Frequency (TF)**: This component measures how frequently a term appears in a document.
+**Term Frequency (TF):** This component measures how frequently a term appears in a document.
 It is calculated as the ratio of the number of times a term occurs in a document to the total number of terms in the document.
 The idea is to give higher weight to terms that appear more frequently within a document.
 The formula for term frequency is:
 ```
 TF(t, d) = (Number of times term t appears in document d) / (Total number of terms in document d)
 ```

-**Inverse Document Frequency (IDF)**: This component measures the importance of a term in the entire corpus by penalizing terms that are common across many documents.
+**Inverse Document Frequency (IDF):** This component measures the importance of a term in the entire corpus by penalizing terms that are common across many documents.
 It is calculated as the logarithm of the total number of documents in the corpus divided by the number of documents containing the term, and then the result is inverted.
 The formula for inverse document frequency is:
 ```
 IDF(t) = log((Total number of documents in the corpus) / (Number of documents containing term t))
 ```